 O series: The letter "O" doesn't actually stand for a word beginning in O. Generally O refers to institutional mutual funds.

 T series: Mutual funds with the letter "T" at the end will be tax-advantaged most of the time.
-These funds often have some portion of the returns that are not taxable.Trade stocks with zero commission when you use Wealthsimple Trade.
-No account minimums, no paperwork, lots of stocks and ETFs — get started here.
+These funds often have some portion of the returns that are not taxable.Get started with Wealthsimple Trade.
+Sign up today and start building your portfolio with a free stock.

 How do mutual funds work?